LLotme/vscode-docker/Troubleshooting.md

 If you do not want to change your `docker.host` attribute within `settings.json` of VS Code, **which overrides the DOCKER_HOST environment variable on your PC**, you can change the environment variable from the command line (OS specific).

-For example, In Powershell you can change your docker environment variable with `$ENV:DOCKER_HOST = 'ssh://username@1.2.3.4'`
+For example, in Powershell you can change your docker environment variable with `$ENV:DOCKER_HOST = 'ssh://username@1.2.3.4'`

-We recommend removing the docker.host attribute altogether and creating a context to connect to.
-However, before creating a context, **make sure to delete or clear your DOCKER_HOST environment variable from your PC**.
+We recommend removing the docker.host attribute altogether and instead creating a context to connect to.
+However, before creating a context, **make sure to delete or clear your DOCKER_HOST environment variable from your PC** (OS specific).

-Check out this guide to learn more about [working with contexts](https://docs.docker.com/engine/context/working-with-contexts/) to communicate with your docker daemon.
+Check out this guide to learn how to [create and use a context](https://docs.docker.com/engine/context/working-with-contexts/) to communicate with your Docker daemon.